Blackstone Heritage Corridor Visitor Center at Worcester

 Monday through Saturday 9:00 a.m. to 5:00 p.m.,

 For inquiries on tours and renting event space, contact Dave Maloney, Visitor Center Manager at dmaloney@BlackstoneHeritageCorridor.org

-The Blackstone Heritage Corridor Visitor Center in Worcester, MA, will be an interpretive, recreational and cultural amenity serving as a gateway to the City of Worcester and to the entire National Heritage Corridor.
-It will be a connecting hub for the newly created Blackstone River Valley National Historical Park, important state parks in both Massachusetts and Rhode Island, and the Blackstone River Bikeway.
+The Blackstone Heritage Corridor Visitor Center in Worcester, MA, is an interpretive, recreational and cultural amenity serving as a gateway to the City of Worcester and to the entire National Heritage Corridor.
+It is a new connecting hub for the newly created Blackstone River Valley National Historical Park, important state parks in both Massachusetts and Rhode Island, and the Blackstone River Bikeway.
 Strategically located on Route 146, the Worcester Visitor Center is moments away from the Mass Pike, Routes 20, I-90, I-290 and I-395.
-It is expected to open in 2017.
+It is going to open on October 27, 2018.

 Positioned at the headwaters of the Blackstone River, Worcester’s success was based on making connections.
 The opening of the Blackstone Canal in 1828 linked Worcester to the greater region and the world, transforming a quiet county seat into a thriving center for commerce and industry.
 Today, Worcester is the second largest city in New England.
 It is home to diverse neighborhoods, renowned colleges and cultural institutions, and an “Enduring Legacy” of innovation and enterprise.